 The storyboard is usually a sequence of images in linear order to show the progression of a story.
 For basic storytelling, including narration, animation, and film, a straightforward template is all that is needed.
 Add in title and description boxes and cells as needed for the desired length and complexity.

 Here at Storyboard That, we have found that our storyboard software is great for all sorts of activities in the classroom!
 A great place to start with students is with a ready-made template.
 Templates can be as basic or as detailed as you want.
-For a vocabulary assignment, you might just need a blank Frayer Model, but templates can also be partially completed storyboards!
-Sometimes it is even helpful to put instructions directly into a storyboard that all students start with!
+For a vocabulary assignment, you might just need a blank Frayer Model, but templates can also be partially completed storyboards.
+There are plenty of storyboard layouts to pick from to tailor to your lesson.
+There are Frayer models, spider maps, posters, and more!
+Sometimes it is even helpful to put instructions directly into a storyboard that all students start with.

 Seriously, it IS that easy.

 You can make your own templates from a blank storyboard, but we also have a few templates already!
-Here are several storyboard templates Storyboard That has for different activities.
+Storyboard That has several storyboard templates for different activities.
 Click "Create a Copy".
-Make any changes you want, such as changing the background color or adding cells, click "Save", and click "Convert Storyboard to Template".
+Make any changes you want, such as changing the background color or adding cells, click "Save", and add to your assignments.

 Use a storyboard template in the classroom for student activities, either printed out as worksheets or as an online activity.
 Add a template to an Assignment on Storyboard That for students to use as a starting point through the Teacher Dashboard.
 Having a template ready to go for student activities helps save time on the student creation end and helps with modifications for different learners.
 Any storyboard can be printed out to be used as a blackline template for copying purposes.
 Check out some of the print options - you may be surprised by all of the options we offer!

 Want to create simple yet powerful visuals for work?
 Start here and learn how to create mind maps, flowcharts, blog graphics, and much more!
 Check out all of our business templates, or click the button below!